Nebraska Football Prospect Heinrich Haarberg Nearing Double Digit Offers

 Haarberg recently told Brian Christopherson of 247Sports he’s had nothing but positive interactions with the Cornhuskers coaching staff.

-The prospect added Frost played against Kearney Catholic when he was in high school.
+The prospect added that Frost played against Kearney Catholic when he was in high school.
 Haarberg believes that’s allowed Frost to have a bond with him he doesn’t have with other recruits he’s talked to.
-Whether or not that turns into an official offer from the Nebraska football program for the prospect is still anyone’s guess, but the more other teams come calling, the more likely it seems.
+Whether or not that turns into an official offer from the Nebraska football program is still anyone’s guess.